csc301-2024-s/13-Engineers-Without-Borders/deliverables/D2/implementation details.md

 <By Andy Wang>

 # Notes
-- Excluding labour trading and irrigation for now
+- Excluding labour and irrigation for now, for simplicity.
+But do keep in mind how you could easily extend the scripts to include it.
-- The scripts described below should go in *Assets/Backend*, and are *SHARED* among subteam branches
+- The scripts described below should go in *Assets/Backend*, and are *SHARED* among subteam branches.
 - Assets/Components is for scripts that you write that get dragged and dropped onto Unity game objects.
-These can be individual among sub teams, or shared
+These can be individual among sub teams, or shared.
+- For the purpose of this, "Backend" scripts refer to those in the UML diagram, that aren't dragged and dropped into Unity game objects. **These must go into Assets/Backend.** These are shared among all subteams for convenience.
+- **The implementations of the GameState.Advance functions** are what differs between each sub team's branch (as well as some Unity scenes/Component scripts).

 # SIMULATION START
 - Initialize `GameState` with player(s) in `GameState.Initialize`